If you want to win a custody case, here are the things you need to remember when documenting the other parent's negative impact on the kids:

 The most common mistake people make when asking the Court to relocate with their Minor Children is failing to have a plan.
 Find out what needs to be included in your Petition to avoid a dismissal:

-If you do not live with your child's other parent, chances are you may need permission to move out of the State (or even County) you live in.
-The act of moving 50 miles away from your current address with the minor/dependent child is called relocation.
-What is Relocation?
-Florida Statute defines relocation as a...
+If you do not live with your child's other parent, chances are you may need permission to move out of...
 Continue Reading →

 Child custody is a legal term used to describe the legal and practical relationship between a parent and their child.
 In Florida, we call this timesharing.
 Florida law requires a timesharing schedule to be included in the parenting plan that specifies the time, including overnights and holidays, that a minor child will spend with each parent.